Product Playbook · In-Office Procedures

 In-Office Procedures and Equipment

 Every device a dry eye practice runs, sorted by what it does.
-Short context on each one, then a direct link to the device page: ours when we carry it, the manufacturer when we do not.
+Short context on each one, with the evidence linked, then a direct link to the device page: ours when we carry it, the manufacturer when we do not.

 Key takeaways